-In recent years there has been increased focus on these issues in Denmark and internationally.
+In recent years there has been an increased focus on these issues in Denmark and internationally.
 In February 2014, Universities Denmark, Danish e-Infrastructure Co-operation (DeIC) and Denmark’s Electronic Research Library set up a “Steering Group for National Data Management”, which was given the task of drawing up a national strategy for research data management.
-This strategy was published on 30 January 2015, see National Strategy for Research Data Management 2015-2018.
+This strategy was published on 30 January 2015, see: National Strategy for Research Data Management 2015-2018.

 In addition, a National Forum for Research Data Management has been established.
-The purpose of this forum is “to promote technical and research-related initiatives within research data management at universities, linking them in a national and international cooperation with a focus on:
+The purpose of this forum is “to promote technical and research-related initiatives within research data management at universities, linking them in national and international cooperation with a focus on:

 - Cross-organisational knowledgesharing